Hamdan bin Mohammed Al Maktoum

 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum (حمدان بن محمد بن راشد آل مكتوم; born 14 November 1982) is an Emirati royal and politician who has been the Crown Prince of Dubai since 2008.
-He previously served as deputy ruler of Dubai from 2006 to 2008.
+He is the Minister of Defence of the UAE since 14 July 2024.
+He served as deputy ruler of Dubai from 2006 to 2008.
 He is popularly known as Fazza (فزاع), the name under which he publishes his poetry, which means "the one who helps" in Arabic.
 As an equestrian, Maktoum is a multiple world champion at the World Equestrian Games.

 Early life and education

 Hamdan bin Mohammed is the son of Sheikh Mohammed bin Rashid Al Maktoum and Sheikha Hind bint Maktoum bin Juma Al Maktoum, the senior wife of Mohammed.
-He is the second son of their 12 children and the fourth of his father's children (He is the third son of his father).
+He is the second male child of their twelve children and he is the third son of his father.
 Hamdan's elder full brother was Sheikh Rashid bin Mohammed.

 Hamdan bin Mohammed was educated in Dubai at the Rashid School For Boys and then at the Dubai School of Government.
 He continued his studies in the United Kingdom, where he graduated from Sandhurst in 2001; he later attended the London School of Economics.
-In his interview with Vision he described how Sandhurst taught him the importance of self-discipline, commitment, virtue, responsibility, endurance, understanding, teamwork, friendship and the benefits of hard work.

-Roles and positions
+Positions and roles

-Hamdan bin Mohammed was appointed as the Chairman of the Dubai executive council in September 2006.
+Hamdan bin Mohammed was appointed as the Chairman of the Dubai Executive Council in September 2006.
 On 1 February 2008, he was appointed Crown Prince of Dubai, while his brother Sheikh Maktoum bin Mohammed Al Maktoum acceded to Deputy Ruler of Dubai.
-As the new hereditary prince, Maktoum appointed new key personnel and financial advisors such as economist John Calverly and hedge fund personality James T. Naeem, while Maktoum himself became head of HN Capital LLP.
+As the new hereditary prince, Hamdan appointed new key personnel and financial advisors, while Hamdan himself became head of HN Capital LLP.
 He is the head of the Sheikh Mohammed bin Rashid Establishment for young entrepreneurs; he sits on the Dubai sports council and the Dubai autism centre.

-He was part of the Dubai World Expo 2020 delegation when the emirate was awarded the rights to host the event.
+He was part of the Dubai World Expo 2020 delegation when the emirate was awarded the right to host the event.
 He went to the top floor of the Burj Khalifa to wave the UAE flag a few days after the World Expo 2020 win.
 He is the founder of the Hamdan International Photography Award, which was launched in 2011.

-In June 2022, Sheikh Hamdan launched the "Dubai Global" initiative, which was meant to establish 50 commercial representative offices for Dubai in five continents across the world.
-The initiative was to support Dubai-based firms and to strengthen the city's position as a business hub.
+In June 2022, Sheikh Hamdan launched the "Dubai Global" initiative, which was meant to establish 50 commercial representative offices for Dubai on five continents.
+The initiative supported Dubai-based firms and strengthened the city's position as a business hub.

+Sheikh Hamdan was appointed Deputy Prime Minister of the UAE on 14 July 2024.
+He was also appointed as Minister of Defence of the United Arab Emirates on 14 July 2024, succeeding his father Mohammed bin Rashid Al Maktoum who held this designation since the formation of the UAE in 1971.

+Equestrian

+He rides for Godolphin Stables and has attended Royal Ascot.